 One example of the use of riparian zones as natural corridors is the St. Francis’ satyr, an endangered butterfly found only on one military base in the United States.
 The butterfly is dependent on ephemeral wetlands along stream corridors to disperse into emerging suitable habitat.
 Suitable habitat is determined by beaver and fire activity, and as a result is constantly shifting.

 To sustain the larger metapopulation, individuals must be able to travel along riparian corridors to find a developing patch.
 Without these natural corridors, subpopulations would become isolated and lose their ability to disperse effectively.

-Migratory birds and insects have a strong need for corridors, even though they spend much of their time in the air rather than on the ground.
-Connected corridors provide habitat for resting and feeding, and ensure that species are able to continue on their migratory journey without encountering large gaps of unsuitable habitat.
 Protection of these “flyways” as natural corridors for migratory species is critical to ensure that they are able to reach desired breeding or wintering grounds.
-The United States has four main migratory flyways: the Pacific Flyway, Central Flyway, Mississippi Flyway and Atlantic Flyway.
+North America has four main migratory flyways: the Pacific Flyway, Central Flyway, Mississippi Flyway and Atlantic Flyway.